-Once a year, the journal of the Swiss Ethnological Society, Tsantsa, offers guest editors the opportunity to coordinate a special issue on a particular topic.
-By taking up contemporary anthropological debates and approaches, these special issues illustrate the current state of research in various fields of the discipline.
-They provide researchers, students and other interested parties insight into present research questions in relation to specific topics.
+Once a year, Tsantsa, the Journal of the Swiss Anthropological Society, offers guest editors the opportunity to coordinate a Special Issue on a particular topic.
+By taking up contemporary anthropological debates and approaches, these Special Issues illustrate the current state of research in various fields of the discipline.
+They provide researchers, students and other interested parties with insights into present research questions in relation to the specific topic of the issue.

-In a first step, the handed in proposals for special issues are evaluated by the editorial commission.
-After that, the chosen guest editors are invited to join the commission and to coordinate the special issue.
-The call for paper (in French, German and English) is then widely distributed.
-The special issues usually consist of a thematic introduction written by the guest editors, which is followed by six to ten articles.
-All articles are subject to both an internal and external review process.
+In September each year, the editorial team assesses the received proposals and invites the selected authors to coordinate the Special Issue as guest editors together with the editorial team.
+The call for papers is widely distributed in French, German and English.
+The Special Issue usually includes a thematic introduction written by the guest editors which is followed by 6 to 10 articles.
+All articles are subject to both an internal and external peer-review.